AppJail-makejails/librewolf/README.md

 appjail start librewolf
 ```

-After Makejail builds the jail, you can run Badwolf using the `librewolf_open` custom stage:
+After Makejail builds the jail, you can run LibreWolf using the `librewolf_open` custom stage:

 ```sh
 appjail run -s librewolf_open librewolf